qcodingxg/soft_ware-engineering/Software_Group76-Remaining part/FinanceApp/README.md

 ## Usage Instructions

+### User Authentication

+1. Register a new account or log in with existing credentials
+2. The system will automatically load your personal transaction data

 ### Adding Transaction Records

 1. Fill in the date, amount, category (optional), and notes in the "Transaction Records" tab